 There are tours every 30 minutes, at a quarter past (:15) and a quarter till (:45).

-Groups can be as big as 20 people.
+Groups can be as big as 20 people, but the earlier tours in the morning are more likely to have less people.

-Since I got there early for the first tour at 10:15 a.m., there were only 6 people in my group, which was a nice, small size.
+I did the very first tour at 10:15 a.m., and there were only 6 people in my group, which was a nice, small size.

 What It’s Like on the Tour